kissgyorgy/my-stars/README.md

 - [jloughry/BANCStar](https://github.com/jloughry/BANCStar) - BANCStar source code
 - [tenacityteam/tenacity-legacy](https://github.com/tenacityteam/tenacity-legacy) - THIS REPO IS NOT MAINTAINED ANYMORE.
 Please see https://codeberg.org/tenacityteam/tenacity for Tenacity, which is maintained.
 - [tonybaloney/Pyjion](https://github.com/tonybaloney/Pyjion) - Pyjion - A JIT for Python based upon CoreCLR
 - [organicmaps/organicmaps](https://github.com/organicmaps/organicmaps) - 🍃 Organic Maps is a free Android & iOS offline maps app for travelers, tourists, hikers, and cyclists.
 It uses crowd-sourced OpenStreetMap data and is developed with love by MapsWithMe (MapsMe) founders and our community.
 No ads, no tracking, no data collection, no crapware.
-Your donations and positive reviews motivate and inspire our small team!
+Please donate to support the development!
 - [microsoft/WindowsAppSDK](https://github.com/microsoft/WindowsAppSDK) - The Windows App SDK empowers all Windows desktop apps with modern Windows UI, APIs, and platform features, including back-compat support, shipped via NuGet.
 - [Sysinternals/ProcMon-for-Linux](https://github.com/Sysinternals/ProcMon-for-Linux) - Procmon is a Linux reimagining of the classic Procmon tool from the Sysinternals suite of tools for Windows.
 Procmon provides a convenient and efficient way for Linux developers to trace the syscall activity on the system.
 - [pixie-io/pixie](https://github.com/pixie-io/pixie) - Instant Kubernetes-Native Application Observability